ealush/vest/website/docs/writing_tests/warn_only_tests.md

   return anAsyncFunction();
 });

-// 🚨 This will result in an your warn() call not taking effect test('password', async () => {
+// 🚨 This will result in your warn() call not taking effect test('password', async () => {
   await someAsyncFunction();

   warn(); // 🚨
 });

-// 🚨 This will result in an your warn() call not taking effect test('password', () => {
+// 🚨 This will result in your warn() call not taking effect test('password', () => {
   return anAsyncFunction().then(() => {
     warn(); // 🚨